Cray-HPE/bos/README.md

 *Image Management Service* (IMS) owns record keeping, building and staging of images used with a boot orchestration service Boot Set.

-*Artifact Repository Service* (ARS) owns organization, upload, and serving of files, including package repositories, root filesystems, kernels, and initrds.
+*Simple Storage Service* (S3) owns organization, upload, and serving of files, including root filesystems, kernels, and initrds.

 *Boot Script Service* (BSS) BSS holds per hardware associations for what to boot next.
 Nodes consult BSS for their target artifacts and boot parameters when nodes